We continue our look back at the best British period dramas set in each decade of the 20th Century.

 It was later remade as a BBC mini-series in 2017, featuring Hayley Atwell (Agent Carter) and Matthew Macfadyen (Ripper Street) .

-Howards End is available on DVD on Amazon.
+Howards End is available to watch on Amazon Prime Video.

 Parade’s End (1908-1918)